SalomePlatform/adao/doc/en/ref_algorithm_FunctionTest.rst

   SetDebug
     This key requires the activation, or not, of the debug mode during the function evaluation.
-The default is "True", the choices are "True" or "False".
+The default is "False", the choices are "True" or "False".

     Example : ``{"SetDebug":False}``